-C3: Trauma-induced signals promoting osteoblast plasticity and bone regeneration in the zebrafish fin
+C3: Trauma-induced signals regulating osteoblast plasticity and migration during zebrafish regeneration

 PI: G. Weidinger